AdobeDocs/audience-manager.fr-FR/help/using/features/profile-merge-rules/profile-link-metrics.md

 # Report Metrics for Profile Merge Rules {#report-metrics-for-profile-merge-rules}

-[!UICONTROL Profile Link] les mesures fournissent des données sur les personnes et les périphériques qui s&#39;authentifient sur votre site.
+[!UICONTROL Profile Link] les mesures fournissent des données sur les personnes et les périphériques qui s'authentifient sur votre site.
 The data and graphs in [!UICONTROL Profile Link] update dynamically as you create a merge rules or when you click an existing rule from the [!UICONTROL Profile Merge Rules] dashboard.
 These metrics can include device graph from the [!DNL Adobe Experience Cloud Device Co-op] or other third-party device graph sources.

 ## Merge Rule Metrics {#merge-rule-metrics}